DaniArnaout/DaniArnaout.github.io/menu/table-view/parameters.md

 * [XIB](/menu/table-view/xib)
 * [Authentication](/menu/table-view/authentication)

-As for customizability, we dedicated a [whole section](/menu/table-view/custom-cases) for it.
+As for customizability, Abstract Layer has [dedicated section](/menu/table-view/custom-cases) for it.